mwlon/pcodec/README.md

 See [benchmarks.md](./benchmarks.md).

-Here are two examples of the compressed file size vs compression time tradeoff as compression level increases for a given dataset.
+Here are two examples of the compressed file size vs. compression time tradeoff as compression level increases for a given dataset.
 Each point is annotated with the compression level used: